26 Oppn parties likely to attend 2-day brainstorming session from Monday to take on BJP | Politics

 - India

-Top leaders of as many as 26 opposition parties are likely to attend the two-day brainstorming session in Bengaluru from Monday where they will chalk out their strategy to unitedly fight against the BJP in the 2024 Lok Sabha polls, according to sources.
+Top leaders of 26 opposition parties are expected to attend the two-day brainstorming session in Bengaluru from Monday where they are likely to start work on a common minimum programme and announce a joint agitational plan to take on the BJP in the 2024 Lok Sabha polls.

+According to sources, the leaders are likely to hold discussions on issuing a joint declaration and move forward on their proposal of putting up common opposition candidates in a majority of the Lok Sabha seats.

+The agenda for the talks would be finalised during discussions before a dinner meeting on Monday evening, they said.

+A plan to discuss the process for deciding seat sharing on a state-to-state basis is also on the table.
+The opposition leaders may also discuss the issue of EVM and suggest reforms to the Election Commission, the sources said.

+The opposition leaders also plan to suggest a name for the alliance.

-On the eve of the meeting hosted by it, the Congress clarified that it will oppose the ordinance on Delhi services in Parliament, a key condition put by the Aam Aadmi Party to attend the talks.
+On the eve of the meeting hosted by it, the Congress stated that it will oppose the ordinance on Delhi administrative services in Parliament, a key condition put by the Aam Aadmi Party to attend the talks.

+''Today, the Congress party cleared its position against Delhi Ordinance.
+We welcome the announcement.
+Along with this, AAP will attend the opposition meet in Bengaluru,'' AAP leader Raghav Chadha said.

+Fifteen parties attended the last meeting for opposition unity hosted by Bihar Chief Minister Nitish Kumar in Patna on June 23. ''This time we are expecting leaders of 26 parties,'' a source said.

 The sources said the opposition parties will chart out a joint agitational plan across the country against the policies of the BJP, especially after the NCP split in Maharashtra.

-They said that the leaders will announce steps to further opposition unity to take on the BJP and ''expose its attempts at toppling opposition governments and taking control over non-BJP-ruled states through the Governors''.
+They said that the leaders will announce steps to further opposition unity and expose BJP's ''attempts at toppling opposition governments and taking control over non-BJP-ruled states through the Governors''.

 ''It will be a decisive meeting.
 Several issues will be discussed,'' Shiv Sena (UBT) leader Sanjay Raut said.

-''The Bengaluru meeting will be another step forward in uniting the secular and democratic parties in order to defeat the BJP and in order to save the nation and democracy,'' Raja told PTI.
+''The Bengaluru meeting will be another step forward in uniting the secular and democratic parties in order to defeat the BJP and save the nation and democracy,'' Raja told PTI.

-Congress Parliamentary party chairperson Sonia Gandhi is also likely to attend the meeting this time.
-Other top leaders including Congress president Mallikarjun Kharge, former party chief Rahul Gandhi, NCP supremo Sharad Pawar, TMC supremo and West Bengal Chief Minister Mamata Banerjee, Bihar Chief Minister and JDU leader Nitish Kumar, DMK leader and Tamil Nadu Chief Minister M K Stalin, JMM leader and Jharkhand Chief Minister Hemant Soren and AAP's Arvind Kejriwal are expected to participate along with former Maharashtra chief minister Uddhav Thackeray.

-''Today, the Congress party cleared its position against Delhi Ordinance.
-We welcome the announcement.
-Along with this, AAP will attend the opposition meet in Bengaluru,'' says AAP leader Raghav Chadha said.
+Another opposition leader claimed the BJP was getting desperate over opposition unity and that is why the ruling party had convened a meeting of the NDA on the same day.

-The two-day session will begin with a dinner meeting to be hosted by Karnataka Chief Minister Siddaramaiah and another formal meeting on Tuesday, after which they are expected to firm up their unity plans and announce their further programme.
+The two-day session will begin with the dinner meeting to be hosted by Karnataka Chief Minister Siddaramaiah and another formal meeting on Tuesday, after which they are expected to announce their further programme.

+The meeting would begin on Monday at 6 pm with the address of the Congress president.

 A senior leader said opposition parties would have to iron out their differences if they have to take on the might of the BJP.